aspose-email-cloud/aspose-email-cloud-php/README.md

 echo $surname; //Cane
 ```
 </details>

-### Install Aspose.Email for Cloud via Composer
-You can either directly use it in your project via source code or get [Packagegist distribution](https://packagist.org/packages/aspose/aspose-email-cloud).
-From the command line:

-    composer require aspose/aspose-email-cloud

 # Licensing
 All Aspose.Email for Cloud SDKs, helper scripts and templates are licensed under [MIT License](LICENSE).